HL7/cqf-recommendations/input/pagecontent/profiles.md

 See the [Activity Examples](examples-activities.html) for a complete example of each of the above activity types.

+See the [Activity Flow](activityflow.html) topic for a complete discussion of how activities move through the definition, request, and event phases.

 ### Content Profiles

 In addition to the profiles defined by this implementation guide, computable content generally deals with two broad categories of profiles: